Open-Source Hosting Policy

 Whether you use Cloudsmith for private or public distribution, free or paid, you always have the option of creating open-source repositories.
 An open-source repository works a little bit different from others, with the following differences:

-• You get at least 50GB of storage + 200GB of bandwidth for free, across all open-source repositories.
+- You get at least 50GB of artifact data + 200GB of package delivery for free, across all open-source repositories.

-• You get features on the OSS repository that are normally reserved for paid Team plan users.
+- You get some features on the OSS repository that are normally reserved for paid Pro plan users, such as geo/IP restrictions, access logs, and statistics.

-• You can request more features, storage, or bandwidth in return for sponsorship (more details later).
+- You can request more features, artifact data, or package delivery in return for sponsorship (more details later).

 Sounds good.
 Right?